Through the ages innumerable Acts of Parliament have endowed a wide variety of discretionary powers to parish councils.

 Council meetings are usually held at 7.30pm at the W.I.
 Hall, Houghton Green Lane, Playden, on the first Thursday of each month.
 Please check this website or the Parish Council noticeboard at the church to confirm the next scheduled date.

-IMPORTANT NOTICE - DOG FOULING IN THE PARISH.
+DOG FOULING IN THE PARISH.

 Persons in charge of a dog (excluding the blind) have a duty to remove any faeces deposited by the dog.
 Failure to do so is an offence and could result in a fine.
+Bags of dog excrement can be deposited in any general bin.

 PLEASE ENSURE YOU CLEAR UP AFTER YOUR DOG